The History of White People in America

-The History of White People in America was a series of 30-minute mockumentary-style vignettes, first broadcast, beginning in 1985, on Cinemax, and later re-edited for videocassette release.
+The History of White People in America was a series of 30-minute mockumentary-style vignettes, first broadcast on American television Cinemax beginning in 1985, and later re-edited for home video release.

 Broadcast

-Martin Mull Presents The History Of White People In America, Part 1: In Search Of was broadcast June 4, 1985 at 9:30 PM.

-It was hosted by Martin Mull, and starred Fred Willard, Mary Kay Place, Amy Lynne, Christian Jacobs, and Edie McClurg.
+Martin Mull Presents The History Of White People In America, Part 1: In Search Of was broadcast June 4, 1985, hosted by Martin Mull, and starring Fred Willard, Mary Kay Place, Amy Lynne, Christian Jacobs, and Edie McClurg.
 It was written and produced by Martin Mull and Allen Rucker, and directed by Harry Shearer.
 Mull's wife Wendy Haas contributed the music.

 The History of White People in America was done in the style of documentaries about minorities in the United States.
 The focus is a family of empty-headed white people clueless about the complexities of the world around them.
 Each 30-minute segment focuses on a particular theme (e.g. religion, crime).
 Martin Mull plays a reporter after the fashion of 60 Minutes investigative TV journalism, interviewing participants as well as providing narration or commentary directly into the camera.

-Volume 1
+Volume I (1985)

-Volume 1 begins with introductory "testimonials" by Steve Martin, Teri Garr, and Bob Eubanks, who explain what being white means to them.
+The series begins with introductory "testimonials" by Steve Martin, Teri Garr, and Bob Eubanks, who explain what being white means to them.
 Martin admits he's a white person, but apologizes for not being a very good one.
 Garr claims to be one of the few white people who can dance.
 Eubanks says he's only recently come to terms with being white, and if going public can help others to cope with their whiteness, he'll consider his public declaration to have been for the best.

 Mull as the narrator then discusses how recent films and television shows have celebrated ethnic diversity, but none have covered white people.
 He cites the miniseries Roots as an example, but focuses on Ben Vereen's portrayal of Chicken George as the supposed highlight.
-He also includes the miniseries Shōgun, sarcastically remarking that it is the history of Japan as told by Richard Chamberlain.
+He also includes the miniseries Shōgun, sarcastically describing it as the history of Japan told by Richard Chamberlain.

-Part I, "In Search Of"
+Part one: "In Search Of"

 Mull introduces the viewers to the average white family in America, the Harrisons of Hawkins Falls, Ohio.
-Highlights include the Harrisons hosting a backyard barbecue and interacting with their neighbors, all of whom are equally average and equally white.
+Highlights include the Harrisons hosting a backyard barbecue and interacting with their neighbors, all of whom are equally average, white, and fond of mayonnaise.